-Companies have thousands of digital assets (images, HTML pages, videos, PDFs, text, and such) in Oracle Content and Experience.
+Companies have thousands of digital assets (images, HTML pages, videos, PDFs, text, and such) in Oracle Content Management.
 These assets are valuable only when content creators, authors, and consumers can discover the content when they need it.

 In order for content to be discovered, it must be tagged and classified.
 The content needs to be tagged with metadata describing the content and its meaning.
 Then the tagged content needs to be organized so that it can be found and delivered in the right context at the right time.

 Up until now this tagging and classification has been a manual process.
 A median enterprise might spend hundreds of hours to tag and classify content, plus additional time to maintain accuracy.
 Failing to keep up with content tagging and classification leads to content discovery problems.

 Oracle wanted to find a way to make content discoverable without the need for manual tagging and classification, and take it a step further and recommend the right assets without the user even needing to search.